HalmonCelman/YAAL/README.md

 - streaming files

 ## How should I use it?
-- just install OpenAL as it's on their github
 - add this repo as a submodule and subdirectory
 - All sounds you want to use in 3D mode should be mono